jaansiparsa/takehome1/README.md

 ```ts
 const newUser = await utils.createUser();
 ```

+You may edit the utils if you want, but you should not have to and it is not recommended.
+The purpose of the utils is to abstract away the complexity of directly interfacing with the database, which you are not expected to know how to do.
+You may also write new utility functions that combine existing utils.
+The only file you should have to edit is `root.ts`.
+Edit other files at your own peril.

 ### Middlewares
 For a good permissions system, you should not have to rewrite your permissions logic from scratch every time.
 Take a look at the `procedureWithTime` middleware.
 It runs **before** the `createUser` procedure, and also modifies the request through `context`.
 Think about what the `moveFile` and `shareFile` procedures will both need to do.
 They both need to first check if the user has access to the file, and then modify some stored data in the database.
 Is there a way you could use middlewares to avoid repeating the same logic to check if hte user has access to the file?